tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Schemas.md

       Note: There are other classes available out of the box that represent specific objects needed for Experience Modeling.

+      Exit out of this view.

-7. Now, click on the "Add" button across from "Mixins" on the left panel
+7. Now, click on the "Add" button across from "Field Groups" on the left panel

     <!---